GianFederico/GianFederico.github.io/_portfolio/1exp_sys.md

 ---
 title: "Prolog - Expert-System"
-excerpt: "Implementation of a small expert system to assist people in identifying hardware-related problems with their PCs.\n `prolog` `backtracking` `how` `why` `recursion`"
+excerpt: "Implementation of a small expert system to assist people in identifying hardware-related problems with their PCs.
+`prolog` `backtracking` `how` `why` `recursion`"
 collection: portfolio
 ---